An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Page Speed Recommendations

-• Try to have each web page load in less than two seconds.
-This seems to be the threshold in most studies and how long the average web surfer today can be expected to wait.
+• Try to have each web page load in less than two seconds (the typical threshold of how long the average web surfer will wait).

 Common Page Speed Mistakes